singh-man/books/crackingTheCoding/05_bitManipulation.md

 **Arithmetic Approach to Get Next Number**

-If c0 is the  number of trailing  zeros, cl is the  size of the  one  block immediately following, and p = c0  + cl, we can word  our solution from earlier as follows:
+If c0 is the  number of trailing  zeros, c1 is the  size of the  one  block immediately following, and p = c0  + c1, we can word  our solution from earlier as follows:

 1. Set the pth bit to 1.
 2. Set all bits following p to 0.
-3. Set bits 0 through cl -   2 to 1.
-This will be  cl -   1 total bits.
+3. Set bits 0 through c1 -   2 to 1.
+This will be  c1 -   1 total bits.

 A quick and dirty way to perform steps 1  and  2 is to set the trailing zeros  to 1 (giving us p trailing ones),  and then add 1.
 Adding  one  will flip all trailing ones, so we wind up with a 1 at bit p followed by p zeros.
 We can perform this arithmetically.